-Member States may take measures to block access to webpages containing or disseminating child pornography towards the Internet users in their territory.
+- Member States may take measures to block access to webpages containing or disseminating child pornography towards the Internet users in their territory.
 These measures must be set by

 transparent procedures and provide adequate safeguards, in particular to ensure that the restriction is limited to what is necessary and proportionate, and that users are informed of the reason for the restriction.
 These safeguards shall also include the

 Civil liberties groups will be pleased at having defeated mandatory blocking across Europe, but disappointed at having failed to ensure that judicial authority is required before an ISP can be forced to block an Internet address.